TheKingLol/python-file-splitter/README.md

 - Specify the maximum file size in megabytes for the split parts.
 - Maintain the integrity of lines in the original text file.
 - Display a progress bar during the splitting process.
+- Sometimes may exceed the file limit you set to not split in between lines

 ## Getting Started